 Garlic is also incredibly nutritious.
 It’s particularly high in manganese, Vitamin B6, Vitamin C, and Selenium.

-One of the things garlic excels at is boosting immune function.
+One of the things garlic excels at is strengthening immune function.
 More than one study shows it can reduce susceptibility to colds and flu by over 60%.

 Although gardeners curse it as a weed, dandelion is actually a highly nutritious food.
 The leaves can be a very good addition to a salad.
 However, the whole plant is edible, from the roots up to the flowers.